w3f/research/docs/polkadot/implementors-guide/guide.md

 ### Architecture: Runtime

-The best architecture at this time is unclear.
-Let's start by setting down the requirements of the runtime and then trying to come up with an architecture that encompasses all of them.
+(TODO: The best architecture at this time is unclear.
+This is a start by setting down the requirements of the runtime and then trying to come up with an architecture that encompasses all of them.
+Pretty messy right now and will be cleaned up as the architecture emerges).

 There are three key points during the execution of a block that we are generally interested in:
   * initialization: beginning the block and doing set up works.
 Runtime APIs draw information from the state directly after initialization.
-  * inclusion of new parachain information
+  * during the block; most importantly inclusion of new parachain information
   * finalization: final checks and clean-up work before completing the block.

 In order to import parachains, handle misbehavior reports, and keep data accessible, we need to keep this data in the storage/state:
   * All currently registered parachains.
   * All currently registered parathreads.
-  * The head of each registered para.
+  * The head of each registered parachain or parathread.
-  * The validation code of each registered para.
+  * The validation code of each registered parachain or parathread.
-  * Historical validation code for each registered para.
+  * Historical validation code for each registered parachain or parathread.
   * Historical, but not yet expired validation code for paras that were previously registered but are now not. (old code must remain available so secondary checkers can check after-the-fact yadda yadda in this case we do that by keeping it in the runtime state.)
   * Configuration: number of parathread cores, number of parachain slots.
 Length of scheduled parathread "lookahead".
 Length of parachain slashing period.
 How long to keep old validation code for. etc.